julien777z/julien777z/README.md

 I'm also the owner and Lead Developer of [Bloxlink](https://blox.link) - the largest Roblox Discord Bot (300k+ servers) that oversees 16M+ users.

-I'm currently a senior studying Computer Science.
+I'm currently a senior working towards a bachelors degree in Computer Science, hoping to pursue a Masters in Computer Science.

 ## Skill set
 Languages: Python, Lua, Java, C